of climate-related disclosures for insurers, asset owners and banks, consistent with the TCFD

 Developing open-source technical business and scientific standards for climate physical risk projections of future repair and replacement costs of residential and commercial buildings and infrastructure in Australia.

-As an industry-led collaboration between insurers, banks, scientists, regulators, reporting standard professionals, service providers and supporting parties, the Climate Measurement Standards Initiative (CMSI) will increase/build confidence by providing standards for disclosure.
+As an industry-led collaboration between insurers, banks, scientists, regulators, reporting standard professionals, service providers and supporting parties, the Climate Measurement Standards Initiative (CMSI) increases/builds confidence by providing standards for disclosure.

-The project will integrate the disciplines of climate science, hazard science, catastrophe modelling and financial modelling to provide a set of open source standards for the disclosure of climate-related physical risks for companies with financial interests in physical assets, including residential and commercial buildings or other infrastructure in Australia.
+The project integrates the disciplines of climate science, hazard science, catastrophe modelling and financial modelling to provide a set of open source standards for the disclosure of climate-related physical risks for companies with financial interests in physical assets, including residential and commercial buildings or other infrastructure in Australia.

-There will be three parts to these standards, which will provide meaningful and practical regulation: financial disclosure guidelines, scientific guidelines and three reference scenarios.
+There are three parts to these standards, which will provide meaningful and practical regulation: financial disclosure guidelines, scientific guidelines and three reference scenarios.

 The initiative is being coordinated by a steering group led by Climate-KIC Australia, the National Environmental Science Program, Earth Systems and Climate Change Hub and a group of industry partners, these include: QBE, Suncorp, IAG, RACQ, National Australia Bank, Westpac, Commonwealth Bank of Australia, HSBC Australia, Munich-Re, Swiss-Re, Leadenhall CP, MinterEllison and Investor Group on Climate Change.